Your network is your net-worth.

 Do not be hasty in accepting RSVP to the next event that props up.
 Make sure if it is the right thing to build your network.
 Your aim should be to work on potential clients.
 You need to indulge in value-driven strategizing to get a favorable outcome.

 Do a groundwork before attending any workshop, seminar or networking event.
 I make a list of prospective clients who are going to participate in an event.
 I connect with these people through a social network or email and welcome them even before attending the event.
-This really helps me to personalise more with my prospects in the event and get more business leads.
+This really helps me to personalize more with my prospects in the event and get more business leads.

 1. IDENTIFYING THE RIGHT BUSINESS PROSPECT